MrSlimbrowser/ReadBatteryLevel/README.md

 # ReadBatteryLevel
-Reads battery level of Corsair Void Pro headphones from iCUE's memory. iCUE must be installed and running for this tool to work.
+Reads battery level of Corsair Void Pro headphones from iCUE's memory.
+<br>iCUE must be installed and running for this tool to work.

 ## Known Issues:
 When the headphones are turned off the last known battery level will be shown.